 Any notices are clearly separated from the act of worship.

 In addition to the weekly programme, the main festivals of Harvest, Christmas and Easter are marked with special services, usually held at St Philips church which is also the venue for an annual leavers’ service in July.

 We deliver collective worship that is inclusive, invitational and inspiring:

 Inclusive: We ensure that content is relevant to the children, their interests and current events.
 We plan for worship to be delivered by people from within and beyond the school community.
 It is important that our approach to collective worship encourages our pupils to think, ask questions, consider, contribute and critically reflect.
 Our collective worship provides the opportunity to engage whilst allowing the freedom of those of different faiths and those who profess no religious faith to be present and to engage with integrity.

-Invitational: Collective Worship at St Philip's has always provided plenty of child-led opportunities including pupil-led collective worship, pupil-led prayer/reflection and lots of opportunities for pupil contributions.
+Invitational: Collective Worship at St Philip's has always provided plenty of child-led opportunities including pupil-led collective worship, pupil-led prayer / reflection and opportunities for pupil contributions.

-Inspiring: Worship is informed by our vision and values; it empowers and encourages children to have the freedom and agency to respond beyond the collective worship session (some responses captured in reflection books).
+Inspiring: Worship is informed by our vision and values; it empowers and encourages children to have the freedom and agency to respond beyond the collective worship session (some responses are captured in the class reflectional books).
 Our programme of collective worship aims to motivate pupils and adults into action, into thinking differently, and into reflecting on their and the wider community’s behaviour and actions.

 For more detailed information on Collective Worship please see our Collective Worship Policy